danrave1234/WildCats-Radio/frontend/README.md

 npm run build
 ```

-This will use the variables from `.env.production`, which are configured for the production environment.
+This will use the variables from the `.env` file.

 ## Deployment

-When deploying to a new environment, make sure to update the environment variables in `.env.production` to point to the correct backend API and WebSocket endpoints.
+When deploying to a new environment, make sure to update the environment variables in the `.env` file to point to the correct backend API and WebSocket endpoints.

 You can also override these variables at runtime by setting them in your deployment environment.